A view southeast of Great Pond from an overlook near the summit of Mt. Phillip in Rome. Photo by Gregor Smith. More…

 Dams Report

 Welcome to the seventh year of the Dams Keeper Report.
-As of this writing, we are beginning our summer with Great Pond’s Village dam 1.2″ above full pond with both gates completely closed.
+We beginn this summer with Great Pond’s Village dam 1.2″ above full pond with both gates completely closed.
 More…

 Barkley On Books

-Lois Lowry’s Like The Willow Tree is a Portland, Maine diary-style story takes place during the Spanish flu of 1918.
-If you are looking for an informative read about our nearby Shaker Community during this perilous time like today’s pandemic in Sabbathday Lake, Maine, then this Scholastic young adult book is for you or a young person you know.
+Lois Lowry’s Like The Willow Tree is a diary-style story set in the Sabbathday Lake Shaker Community during the Spanish Flu of 1918.
+If you are looking for an informative read about this perilous time, like today’s pandemic, then this young adult book is for you or a young person you know.
 More…

 On the Water

-Most of you have heard about Maine’s new law that wil require boaters younger than 25 to pass an education and safety course prior to January 2024 in order to operate a boat on Maine’s lakes and rivers, excluding for the time being, the coastal waters.
+As of January 2024, Maine will require boaters younger than 25 to pass an education and safety course prior to in order to operate a boat on Maine’s lakes and rivers, excluding for the time being, the coastal waters.
 More…

 The print edition includes all the above articles and much more.
 You can find a complete table of contents on p.
 3. Adobe Reader is required.